mohdqasimnaqvi/inventory-app-new/README.md

 ## How to clone

-Cloning it is very easy and simple, in order to do so you'll need to follaw these steps
+Cloning it is very easy and simple, in order to do so you'll need to follow these steps

 1. Clone the repository
 2. make a local dev server with mysql